How To Make Your Invention Real | MAKO Design + Invent

 • Search art databases to ensure your drawings and ideas don’t already exist in art form.

-• Search the national patent office to see if your idea and renderings don’t already exist.
+• Search your national patent office’s online database to see if your idea and renderings already exist.

-• Search for similar items in the marketplace and see if there are any additional gaps in the marketplace to fill.
+• Search for similar items in the marketplace and figure out if there are any additional gaps in the marketplace to fill.

 • Gather all your feedback and use it to determine whether your invention idea is sound.